ivnfshz/hulu/README.md

 ```bash
 mvn spring-boot:run
 ```
-- Or if you prefer an different option:
+- Or if you prefer a different option, under the directory project type:
-	- Under the directory project:

 ```bash
 cd target/
 ```
 - And then:

 ```bash
 java -jar binary-tree-0.0.1-SNAPSHOT.jar
 ```

 - Once you have run the above commands, you will be able to see the following information:

 ```bash